aptise/peter_sslers/README.md

 behind-the-scenes: a listing of Domains is turned into a unique set of Domain names.

+## Accounts and AccountKeys

+Like Certbot, PeterSSLers supports using multiple accounts and multiple ACME servers.

+* An `AcmeAccount` is the intersection of a contact email address and an `AcmeAccountKey`
+* You may use the same contact email address with different ACME Servers
+* You may not use the same `AcmeAccountKey` with different ACME Servers or accounts.
+* You may choose a `PrivateKey` Technology and Cycling Strategy

 ## Single or Multi-Step Operations

 When provisioning a certificate, there are 3 options available: